Afaf-EL-Kalai/Chatbot-Intelligent-on-Quantum-Mechanics/README.md

 - The pdf version is named : Question&réponse_Mécanique quantique.pdf

-- The JSON file version is named :
+- The JSON file version is named : intents-text.json

 We have encountered a problem to read maths equations so we decided to convert every text-based answer into a screenshot and store the name of this image file in the JSON file.

-- The JSON file version with images is named : intents-2.json
+- The JSON file version with images is named : intents-images.json
-- The file containing images is named : images.json
+- The file containing images is named : images.rar